syncfusion-content/blazor-docs/blazor/pivot-table/calculated-field.md

     {
         if(args.ActionName == "Open calculated field dialog")
         {
-          args.Cancel=true;
+          args.Cancel = true;
         }
     }
 }
 ```
-### ActionComplete
+### OnActionComplete

 The event [`OnActionComplete`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewEvents-1.html#Syncfusion_Blazor_PivotView_PivotViewEvents_1_OnActionComplete) triggers when the calculated field is completely created or edited.
 This allows user to identify the current UI action being completed at runtime.
 It has the following parameters:

-* [DataSourceSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotActionCompleteEventArgs.html#Syncfusion_Blazor_PivotView_PivotActionCompleteEventArgs_DataSourceSettings): It holds the current data source settings such as input data source, rows, columns, values, filters, format settings and so on.
+* [DataSourceSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotActionCompleteEventArgs-1.html#Syncfusion_Blazor_PivotView_PivotActionCompleteEventArgs_1_DataSourceSettings): It holds the current data source settings such as input data source, rows, columns, values, filters, format settings and so on.

-* [ActionName](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotActionCompleteEventArgs.html#Syncfusion_Blazor_PivotView_PivotActionCompleteEventArgs_ActionName): It holds the name of the current action completed.
+* [ActionName](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotActionCompleteEventArgs-1.html#Syncfusion_Blazor_PivotView_PivotActionCompleteEventArgs_1_ActionName): It holds the name of the current action completed.
 The following are the UI actions and their names:

 | Action | Action Name|
 |------|-------------|